Extensions to the International Phonetic Alphabet: Chart

 Three rows appear in the extIPA chart that do not occur in the IPA chart: "fricative lateral + median" (simultaneous grooved and lateral frication), "fricative nasal" (a.k.a. nareal fricative) and "percussive".
-A denasal row is added here.
-Several new columns appear as well, though the linguolabial column is the result of a standard-IPA diacritic.
-Dorso-velar and velo-dorsal are combined here, as are upper and lower alveolar.
+An additional partial denasal row is added below.
+Several new columns appear as well, though the linguolabial column is produced by a diacritic from the traditional IPA.
+Dorso-velar and velo-dorsal articulations are combined in this chart, as are upper and lower alveolar.